 Prep for All Hallow’s Eve with bewitching crafts that will get your home frightfully festive for the spooky season!
 Hang finished craft stick spiderwebs on a stairwell or light up a hallway with easy-to-create mason jar mummies.
-Kids will have a blast creating Halloween inspired crafts while waiting to trick-or-treat!
+Kids will have a blast creating Halloween inspired crafts to celebrate the upcoming holiday!
 Happy Halloween!

 Mason Jar Mummies